 Sebastien nodded silently.
 ‘It’s actually kind of funny that he’s so bad at comforting others.’

 He made a few more notes, then leaned against the edge of his desk with his legs crossed, staring absently at his Conduit for a while.

 “Is that everything you wanted from me?”
 Sebastien asked, finally.

-Sebastien blinked at him a couple times, then suppressed a giddy smile.
+Sebastien blinked at him twice, then suppressed a giddy smile.
 The chance to pick Thaddeus Lacer’s brain was invaluable.
 Questions flitted through her mind faster than she could register them, about everything from her spellwork to stories about his past.
 Knowing him, however, he would grow impatient and cut her off after one or two answers, and even faster if she asked something boring or invasive.